 Did you ever hear the fairy tale about the trans, autistic witch who doesn’t fall in love with the pretty villager and instead learns the word “demiromantic”?
 Or the one about a gay allo-aro man who agrees to travel into hell in return for the gift of his own identity?
 Or the story about a young sapphic woman who needs a dragon’s reassurance on the nature of her non-romantic attraction?

-Bones, Belts and Bewitchments collects fifteen ficlets, short stories and novelettes in a world where transgender, queer, aromantic and autistic characters name themselves, cast spells, take on quests, struggle with family and discover that there’s no end of magic, friendship and connection in just being who they are.
+Bones, Belts and Bewitchments collects seventeen ficlets, short stories and novelettes in a world where transgender, queer, aromantic and autistic characters name themselves, cast spells, take on quests, struggle with family and discover that there’s no end of magic, friendship and connection in just being who they are.

 Blurbs and content advisories are listed below, along with links to the original publication of each piece.
 All pieces in the collection are published in chronological order, making this book the easiest way to read my stories.
 It’s also worth noting that there are gaps waiting for future stories to fill them, as I don’t write in chronological order.